-- our ability to successfully implement our strategic priorities and whether they will yield the expected benefits - the operating performance of our pipeline and energy assets - amount of capacity sold and rates achieved in our pipeline businesses - the availability and price of energy commodities - the amount of capacity payments and revenues from our energy business - regulatory decisions and outcomes - outcomes of legal proceedings, including arbitration and insurance claims - performance and credit risk of our counterparties - changes in market commodity prices - changes in the political environment - changes in environmental and other laws and regulations - competitive factors in the pipeline and energy sectors - construction and completion of capital projects - costs for labour, equipment and materials - access to capital markets - interest, tax and foreign exchange rates, including the impact of U.S. Tax Reform - weather - cyber security - technological developments - economic conditions in North America as well as globally.
+- our ability to successfully implement our strategic priorities and whether they will yield the expected benefits - our ability to implement a capital allocation strategy aligned with maximizing shareholder value - the operating performance of our pipeline and energy assets - amount of capacity sold and rates achieved in our pipeline businesses - the amount of capacity payments and revenues from our energy business due to plant availability - production levels within supply basins - construction and completion of capital projects - costs for labour, equipment and materials - the availability and market prices of commodities - access to capital markets on competitive terms - interest, tax and foreign exchange rates - performance and credit risk of our counterparties - regulatory decisions and outcomes of legal proceedings, including arbitration and insurance claims - changes in environmental and other laws and regulations - competition in the pipeline and energy sectors - unexpected or unusual weather - acts of civil disobedience - cyber security and technological developments - economic conditions in North America as well as globally - our ability to effectively anticipate and assess changes to government policies and regulations.

-You can read more about these factors and others in reports we have filed with Canadian securities regulators and the U.S. Securities and Exchange Commission (SEC).
+You can read more about these factors and others in the MD&A and other reports we have filed with Canadian securities regulators and the U.S. Securities and Exchange Commission (SEC).